Everton wins farcical friendly 22-0

-The Toffees only managed 16 goals away from home last season in the Premier League but stormed past that number in a single fixture against their improbably over-matched host in Austria.
+The Toffees only managed 16 goals away from home last season in the Premier League but stormed past that number in a single fixture against its improbably over-matched host in Austria.

 Kevin Mirallas led the way with five goals, all after half-time.
 It was already 10-0 by the interval, with Turkey forward Cenk Tosun hitting four.